What is the DAC?

 Online Faculty Portal | Webpage

 If you experience any difficulties with the portal please refer to the page of frequently asked questions on their website here or have a look at the user manual here.
-If neither of these options help, please email Charlotte Hodgson, the Assistant DAC Secretary for further information.
+If neither of these options help, please email Edmund Harris, the DAC Secretary for further information.

-• If you’re applying for a full faculty, you may need to include Statements of Significance and Needs.
-You can find more information on putting together those documents here (INSERT LINK when available).
+- If you’re applying for a full faculty, you may need to include Statements of Significance and Needs.
+You can find more information on putting together those documents here.

 Timings and deadlines